AlanCebohin/AlanCebohin/README.md

-- 👾 Video games developer
+- 👾 Video games developer.
-- 💻 Full stack developer
+- 💻 Full stack developer.
-- 🔐 Cybersecurity enthusiast
 - Reach me on  <a href="https://www.linkedin.com/in/alancebohin/">LinkedIn</a> or <a href="mailto:alancebohin92@gmail.com">alancebohin92@gmail.com</a>

 <h3>Languages and tools</h3>